Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2: Colourings on Tree-Decompositions

 \begin{theorem} For every integer $k\geq 0$, and function $f:\ds{R}^+\rightarrow \ds{R}^+$, there exists a function $f_k:\ds{R}^+\rightarrow \ds{R}^+$ such that the following holds.
 Let $n\geq 0$ be an integer, let $\ell\geq 0$ be a real number, and let $\scr{H}$ be a class of graphs that admits $f$ as an $\ell$-almost $n$-dimensional control function.
 Set $n':=\max(n,1)$, then for every weighted graph $G$ that admits a $(k,\ell,\scr{H})$-strong-construction, $f_k$ is an $\ell$-almost $n'$-dimensional control function for $G$.
 Further, if $f$ is a dilation, then so is $f_k$. \end{theorem}

 Note that if $G$ is $(k,\scr{H})$-constructable and $\scr{H}$ is hereditary, then $G$ is $(k,0,\scr{H})$-strongly-constructable using the partition into singletons; \cref{ANdimConstructable} then follows.
-Separately, if $\scr{H}$ is the class of weighted graphs $H$ such that $V(H)$ is a $(k+1,\ell)$-centred set in $H$, then any weighted graph $G$ that admits a $(k,\ell)$-partition is $(k,\ell,\scr{H})$-constructable.
-Using \cref{rpathInsideCentred}, we find that $r\mapsto 4(k+2)r$ is a dilation that is an $\ell$-almost $0$-dimensional control function for $\scr{H}$; \cref{ANdimPartition} follows.
+Separately, if $\scr{H}$ is the class of weighted graphs $H$ such that $V(H)$ is a $(k+1,\ell)$-centred set in $H$, then any weighted graph $G$ that admits a $(k,\ell)$-partition is $(k,\ell,\scr{H})$-strongly-constructable.
+Using \cref{rpathInsideCentred}, we find that, for any $r\geq \ell$ and any $H\in \scr{H}$, any $r$-path in $H$ has weak diameter in $H$ at most $4(k+2)r$; it follows any $1$-colouring of $H$ is a $(1,r,4(k+2)r)$-colouring.
+Thus, $r\mapsto 4(k+2)r$ is a dilation that is an $\ell$-almost $0$-dimensional control function for $\scr{H}$; \cref{ANdimPartition} follows.
 The remainder of this section is therefore dedicated to the proof of \cref{ANdimSC}.